quan-th217/Belgian-Traffic-Signs/README.md

 1. Run dataset.py to load, resize and convert the images to grayscale, then serialize the data and write it to a JSON file
 2. Run train.py to build and train the neural network
 3. Run evaluate.py to use the trained model with the test data

+## Other files
+- trainCNN.py & evaluateCNN.py: training and testing a CNN neural network